michi-sxc/GRAFT/README.md

 - **Performance**: Processing large BAM files can be slow and may consume significant memory.
 Consider downsampling or using a machine with higher specifications.
 - **File Compatibility**: Ensure uploaded files conform to the appropriate format specifications.
 Corrupted or improperly formatted files may cause errors.
 - **Centrifuge Database**: The database for Centrifuge can be large.
 Ensure you have sufficient disk space and that the path is correctly set in the settings.
+- **Data Selecting**: Selecting data from the read length histogram might not always work.
+This is a limitation of the plotly library.
+- **Exporting data**: The export file function is still under development and not fully implemented.
+- **Centrifuge implementation**: Proper centrifuge taxonomic classification is not working yet.
+This is a placeholder module with basic functionality.

 ## Contributing